 This pretty, friendly gem of a market town is lower key, less posh and more affordable than its showier Thames Valley neighbours, Marlow and Henley.
 On the Oxon/ Bucks border, it’s home to a pleasing mix of Thame lifers, London escapees, families, older people and an increasing contingent of young couples; with everyone rubbing along surprisingly well.
 The town’s pride and joy is its always-bustling high street, which is peppered with independent shops.
 There’s plenty of green spaces (including a much loved skate-park, aka Thame teen Mecca) and a spacious, modern library.
 The town punches above its weight when it comes to cultural and lifestyle events – the annual Thame Arts & Literature Festival (Oct), Thame Food Festival (Sep) and Music In The Park (May) are all well-attended community shebangs, curated with flair and ambition.

 The town offers plenty of pubs, the best of which for eating is The Thatch – part restaurant, part boozer, with a pretty back courtyard.
 Set in a 17th century building with airy conservatory, The Black Horse on Cornmarket is both family and Fido-friendly, plus The Six Bells on the high street is another attractive low-ceilinged pub with a decent courtyard eating and drinking area, this time offering decent mainstay pub grub.
 For brunch or coffee, both The W and super-cool Black Goo (think neon signage and boozy brunches and afternoon tea) are in the town centre and NORSK (a five-minute drive way in the neighbouring village of Haddenham) are stylish, Scandi-inspired hotspots with modern menus and slick service.
 Finally, don’t laugh but Thame’s kebab van, which parks up in the market square every evening, is legendary.
 Seriously, it’s won the National Kebab Awards.
-You absolutely do notneed to have downed six pints first to enjoy the super-fresh and surprisingly healthy chicken shish.
+You absolutely do not need to have downed six pints first to enjoy the super-fresh and surprisingly healthy chicken shish.